ShuLaPy/shulapy.github.io/content/blog/serverless_plugin.md

     }
 ```

-Now that we have a provider set up, we're equipped to execute various AWS commands using this provider.
-This means we can now run all the commands associated with AWS seamlessly.
+Now we have a provider prepared, so we will be able to execute different AWS commands with this provider.
+That means now all the commands with respect to AWS can be executed without problems.

 ```javascript
   async getStackName() {